 This will expose the connector pins which will be used for testing purposes.

 even though oil doesn't conduct electricity it will saturate compounds which make

 up the chips, resistors, capacitors and diodes causing them to fail.
 These connections

-a good idea to spray electrical cleaner across these terminals and on the connectors.
+a good idea to spray electrical cleaner across the terminals and on the connectors.

 You must gain access to the wiring at the computer to identify the incoming wires.

 the wires are exposed naturally.